m-s7/react-monorepo/packages/ms7-page-title/README.md

 # Page Title

-A hook for generating page title for react router.
+A hook used for generating page title for react router.

 ## Installation